What is an Ouzel?

 Photography Safaris are a reward to loyal clients who want to experience other places in the world.
 We will also organize fishing trips to other countries.

 We operate on many Alaska and Kamchatka Rivers.
 In Alaska we are licensed and have permits for these areas.
 Aniakchak National Monument, Arctic National Wildlife Refuge, Church National Forest, Gates of the Arctic National Park, Katmai National Park, Togiak National Wildlife Refuge, Wrangle St. Elias national Park, Lake Clark National Park and Yukon Delta Wildlife Refuge.

 In Russia we will organize trips to most parts of Kamchatka and the Russian Far East.

 Photography safaris can be organized anywhere, but our experience is Alaska, Russia, and Africa.

 What are your trip policies?

 Ouzel Expeditions will not be responsible for additional meals, lodging or other expenses due to delayed flights, weather or other delays.
-We will not be responsible for natural acts such as but not limited to: weather, storms, rain, floods or salmon run timing.
+We will not be responsible for natural acts such as but not limited to: weather, storms, rain, number of fish, and salmon runs.
 We reserve the right to change the trips itineraries and to change the river at our discretion.